dvinubius/contract-factory-tutorial/README.md

 We've adopted a *simple and cheap* solution: the user-given name is put in the creation event.
 If the name doesn't need to change over time this approach works fine.

 This retrieval happens via **a single RPC** call by using the ```useEventListener``` hook.
+The retrieval happens once on every new block.

+It's good to something like this in mind in order to have your app scale well when the UI is rich and lots of users are using it at the same time.
+It may produce many RPC calls.

 For **contract state**, like "purpose", contract owner, etc. the frontend uses the address of a particular YourContract intance address to read from the contract, which under the hood makes separate RPC calls.